-The Sun Enterprise 250 server supports "hot-plugging" of internal disk drives.
+The Sun Ultra 450 workstation and Ultra Enterprise 450 server support hot-plugging of internal disk drives.
 This hot-plug feature enables you to install a new disk drive, or remove and replace a failed disk drive, without shutting down the operating system or powering off the system.
 The hot-plug procedure involves software commands for preparing the system prior to removing a disk drive and for reconfiguring the operating environment after installing a new drive.

 Caution - Drives should not be pulled out randomly.
 If the drive is active, you must stop that activity before removing the drive.
 This can be done without bringing down the operating system or powering down the system.
-The system supports hot-plugging, but there are software considerations that must be taken into account.
+The system supports hotplugging, but there are software considerations that must be taken into account.
 Follow the procedures in this document when removing, replacing, and adding drives.